gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 2026-04-02 18:56       377251  s3://flight-bucket/refined/flights/year=2008/month=4/part-00001-78e4939e-cf76-476c-a699-222d75714fcc.c000.snappy.parquet
 2026-04-02 18:56       461116  s3://flight-bucket/refined/flights/year=2008/month=5/part-00000-78e4939e-cf76-476c-a699-222d75714fcc.c000.snappy.parquet
 ```

+> **What you should see:** A `_SUCCESS` marker plus one Snappy-compressed Parquet file per partition — one for month 4 and one for month 5.
+The Parquet files are much smaller than the original CSVs due to columnar compression.

 Should you want to execute the write a 2nd time, then you first have to delete the output folder, otherwise the 2nd execution of the write will throw an error.

 **Note**: If you want to rerun the creation of the data, then you first have to remove the folder using the following command